stuntrally/stuntrally3/docs/Features.md

   - 🏁 Single Race
     - 👻 Ghost drive (orange) - chase your best time vehicle on track
     - Track's ghost (green) - best drive for track, a green ghost car ES, on all tracks
-    - 📽️ Replays - save your drive and watch it from other cameras later
+    - 📽️ Replays - to save your drive and watch it from other cameras later
   - Tutorials - few short and easy tracks for start, with various track elements
   - 🏆 Championships - usually long series of tracks.
     Easier - Drive to get higher score, if too low repeat a stage.
   - 🥇 Challenges - few tracks, quite difficult to pass, game already set up.
     Challenging - Drive with no mistakes to win bronze, silver or gold prize.
   - 💎 Collections - single track to roam freely, with placed gems to collect.
+    Against time, collecting all quicker for better prize.
 - 👥 More Players
-  - 🪟 Split Screen - 2 to 6 players on 1 screen (requires a good GPU or reduced graphics options)
+  - 🪟 Split Screen - 2 to 6 players on 1 screen.
+  Requires a good GPU or reduced graphics options.
-  - 🌎 Multiplayer - over internet or in local network, in-game chat.
-See Wiki, no game server, needs direct connect.
+  - 🌎 Multiplayer - over internet or in local network, with in-game chat.
+  Info [here](Multiplayer.md), no game server, needs direct connect.

 ## Gameplay 🏁